 The pig brain proteome

 Within mammalian evolution, the brain has undergone changes that resulted in increased capacities to process information and perform higher cognitive functions in primates and humans.
 These evolutionary processes not only involve size expansion, but also variation in gene-expression.
 To discover human specific molecular features of the brain we need to first identify the shared molecular architecture of the mammalian brain.
 Therefore, in addition to our mouse brain efforts, we have included the pig brain as a brain that in size and structural organization is closer to that of the human than the mouse.
 Many of the pig proteins have high homology with human orthologues, allowing us to explore and compare pig and human brain.
 The regional organization of brain anatomy separates the brain into regions, sub regions, nuclei, and layers of specialized cells, enabling the specific function of each individual region.
 Transcriptomic data from the different regions facilitates classification of the regional expression variation within pig brain.
 Here we analyse the pig brain in a similar manner as the human and mouse brain, enabling transcriptomic comparison between the three different mammalian species.

 Regional classification based on RNA expression

-The transcriptome analysis shows that 14101 of the human orthologues (n=15829) are expressed in the pig brain, and 743 of these genes show a regionally elevated expression.
-4261 human genes are missing pig one-to-one orthologue and is therefore missing pig expression data in the human protein atlas, expression data based on pig genes are downloadable here.
+The transcriptome analysis shows that 15047 of the human orthologues (n=16614) are expressed in the pig brain, and 836 of these genes show a regionally elevated expression.
+3548 human genes are missing pig one-to-one orthologue and is therefore missing pig expression data in the human protein atlas, expression data based on pig genes are downloadable here.

 Table 2.
 The 12 genes with the highest level of regional enriched expression within the pig brain and the regional distribution category.
 Regional distribution indicates if protein is detected in a single or multiple regions of the pig brain.
 The mRNA column provides the highest nTPM vallue of the region with highest expression.
 RS-score (Regional Specificity score) corresponds to the score calculated as the fold change to the second highest region.